LokiLuciferase/cookiecutter-pypackage/docs/prompts.rst

 command_line_interface
     Whether to create a console script using Click.
 Console script entry point will match the project_slug.
 Options: ['Click', 'Argparse', 'No command-line interface']

-create_author_file
+detailed_contribution_info
-    Whether to create an authors file
+    Whether to create an authors file, a history file and a contributing file for the project

 open_source_license
     Choose a `license <https://choosealicense.com/>`_.
 Options: [1.
 MIT License, 2.
 BSD license, 3.
 ISC license, 4.
 Apache Software License 2.0, 5.
 GNU General Public License v3, 6.
 Not open source]